sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

   - The JCA uses a "provider"-based architecture (see below)
 - **JCE** [Java Cryptography Extension](https://en.wikipedia.org/wiki/Java_Cryptography_Extension)
   - The Java Cryptography Extension (JCE) is an officially released Standard Extension to the Java Platform and part of Java Cryptography Architecture.
+  - "The basic difference between JCA and JCE is that JCE is an extension of JCA" [SO post](http://stackoverflow.com/a/32755954/236743)
 - **SPI** [Service Provider Interface](https://en.wikipedia.org/wiki/Service_provider_interface)
   - Service Provider Interface (SPI) is an API intended to be implemented or extended by a third party.
 It can be used to enable framework extension and replaceable components.